 Botanical Name: Pachystachys lutea

-The real attraction is the plant's magnificent flower spikes, featuring bright golden bracts that grow to 4 in (10 cm) long and last from spring through the end of summer.
+The real attraction however is the plant's magnificent flower spikes, featuring bright golden bracts that grow to 4 in (10 cm) long and last from spring through the end of summer.
 Long, white flowers emerge from the bracts, opening in succession from the bottom of the spike to the top.

 These long-lasting, upright bracts give this plant its other common name, Lollipop Plant.
 (I don't really see a resemblance, do you?)

 Pinch your plant.
 Pinch off the growing tips often to encourage branching.
 You'll be rewarded with a much nicer-looking plant that is compact and bushy.
 If you want, you can propagate the stem tip cuttings for more plants.

-Soil: Any good-quality potting mix
+Soil: Good-quality, peat-based potting mix